teolentu1/scenarios2/README.md

 ## Note:

-You must perform the command `npm install lottie-react` before running to ensure the animations work properly.
+You must perform the commands `npm install lottie-react` and `npm install framer-motion react-icons` before running to ensure the animations work properly.